Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Members are invited to declare disclosable pecuniary interests and other interests in items on the agenda as required by the Mere Town Council Code of Conduct for Members and by the Localism Act 2011.
 The disclosure must include the nature of the interest.
 If you become aware, during the course of a meeting, of an interest that has not been disclosed under this item, you must immediately disclose it.
 Whether you can remain in the meeting and the extent to which you can participate depends on the type of interest you have.

-1. Minutes – To resolve that the minutes of the Town Council meeting held on Monday, 4th November 2024 be approved as a correct record (Minutes attached).
-For Budget Committee to resolve that the Minutes of the Annual Budget Committee meeting held on Wednesday, 20th November 2024 be approved as a correct record (Minutes attached).
+1. Minutes – To resolve that the minutes of the Town Council meeting held on 3rd March 2025 be approved as a correct record.
+For working group to approve Minutes of working group meeting held to review & assess the effectiveness of Internal Control Measures held on Tuesday, 25th March 2025. (attached)

 1. Matters Arising from Public Session